-UN envoy hopes Libya talks will stem inflow of foreign arms
+UN envoy hopes Libya talks will stem influx of foreign arms

 Libya has the ninth largest known oil reserves in the world and the biggest oil reserves in Africa.

+Salame called the situation “not sustainable” and said he “would be grateful if some of the largest countries in the world, who have been helping us in solving previous crises in oil production and exports, do the same for this particular crisis.”
+He did not elaborate.

+Just hours after Salame’s press conference, the cease-fire appeared to further fray.
+Hifter’s self-styled army launched airstrikes on militia convoys south of Misrata, a stronghold of fighters loyal to the U.N.-backed government, according to a Facebook page run by Hifter’s forces.

-Associated Press writer Isabel Debre contributed from Cairo.
+Associated Press writer Isabel DeBre contributed from Cairo.